LumingSun/ML4DB-paper-list/README.md

 * Real-Time Workload Pattern Analysis for Large-Scale Cloud Databases (VLDB 2023)

 ## Query Optimization
+* Learned Query Optimizer: What is New and What is Next (SIGMOD 2024)
 ### Query Rewrite
 * Sia: Optimizing Queries using Learned Predicates (SIGMOD 2021)
 * A Learned Query Rewrite System using Monte Carlo Tree Search (VLDB 2022)